3D Shape Creation

 - Face normal

 - Face normal projected on the ground plane

 In the 4th case, all edges are extended along their adjacent face while dragging.
 When the 4th case has the same direction as another arrow, the arrow is displayed with a slight offset.
 Here is an example of the difference between up and special edge direction dragging:

 Force Edge Creation: To force the creation of new edges when starting a 3D drag operation, press the CTRL key.

 Draw on handle: If you want to create a line on a position obscured by a handle, hover the mouse for three seconds over the handle.
 This causes the handle to disappear, allowing you to draw on this position.

 3D Shape Editing

 All the previously introduced polygonal operations can also be performed on 3D shapes: Snapping, splitting and automatic closing.
 Splitted parts can be moved to further refine the 3D model.
 Here is an example consisting of a split, 3D move, another split and move is shown:

 3D Edge Move

 Select the Polygonal Shape Creation, and hover over existing edges.
-This shows a orange handle, allowing edge movements.
+This shows an orange handle, allowing edge movements.
 As with the face dragging, after a click and drag, multiple directions can be shown.
-These include: 1. global y axis (up) 2. along adjacent faces 3. along average face normal.
-Here is an example:
+These include:

 While moving edges, connected faces are intelligently updated to maintain planarity.
 Furthermore, the moved edge is intersected with neighboring polygons.
 Both features are very useful for creating roofs, as shown here: